 Experts still don’t know what causes addiction in some people but not others.
 However, many assume that, like other disorders, addiction is genetic.
 Studies suggest that some people are simply more likely to develop an addiction if it runs in their families.
 Those studies also indicate that social standing and environmental factors also play a role in the development of addiction.

 Take Back Your Life at Santé Center for Healing

 Is addiction a disease?
 The answer is definitely, “Yes.”
 However, where can individuals go to overcome it?

 At Santé Center For Healing, we strive to help you or your loved one during every stage of the addiction recovery process.
 Unlike some rehab centers that offer either detox or rehab, we offer both.
 Some of the other addiction treatment services that we provide include:

 - An aftercare rehab program and relapse prevention

 - Family therapy program

 - Intensive outpatient program

-At Santé Center, we understand that no two patients are the same.
+At Santé Center for Healing, we understand that no two patients are the same.
 We want to ensure that you or your loved one gets the best possible treatment for addiction.
-You will receive treatment tailored to your needs and that will help you be the most successful.
+You will receive treatment tailored to your needs, and that will help you be the most successful.
 It can be hard to stay clean after rehab, so we want to give you the tools that you need to stay sober once you leave.